bryanrite/tropo-customer-survey-demo/README.md

 Run `bundle install` to get all the dependencies.

 Copy `config/config.sample.yml` to `config/config.yml`.
+You will get your Tropo token in a minute.

 You should be able to start the Sinatra app now by running `ruby application.rb`

 Going to `http://localhost:4567` should display a welcome message and tell you that you have completed 0 surveys with 0 responses.
+It will not run yet as you still need a valid Tropo token first.

-Make sure that this application is available to the internet as your Tropo application will need to send data to it.
+Make sure that this application is available to the internet and not firewalled as your Tropo application will need to send data to it.
 Make note of its URL.

 ### Tropo App

-A basic WebAPI tropo application has to be created.
+A WebAPI Tropo application has to be created.
 Log into Tropo, create a WebAPI application, and set the callback URL to your Sinatra application: `http://your-sinatra-app.com/call_out.json`

-Your newly created Tropo Application will have an associated Outbound Token, listed under the applications phone numbers.
-Copy and paste this outbound token to the Sinatra applications config file.
+Your newly created Tropo Application will have an associated **Outbound Token**, listed underneath the application's phone numbers.
+Copy and paste this outbound token to the Sinatra application's config file.

+_Note: The token you see on your application page is not the entire token.
+Make sure you click the token and copy and paste the entire token from the modal that will pop up._

 ## Usage